 Are you struggling with suicidal thoughts and feelings?

-Are you willing to understand the symptoms of mental illness, so as to support your loved ones?
+Are you willing to understand the symptoms of mental illness, to support your loved ones?

 Do you want to acquire knowledge on how to cater for your mental health?